Applications for this program have closed for Summer 2023.

 Through this project, the intern will learn how to develop and grow original digital and physical educational content.
 They will also have the opportunity to apply understanding of educational practices to existing program and strengthen knowledge of museum and library collections.

-For Summer 2022, this internship will be performed virtually (remotely), full-time, for eight weeks during the summer.
+For Summer 2023, this internship will be performed virtually (remotely), or hybrid if local, full-time, for eight weeks during the summer.
 Dates are flexible but a June start date is preferred.
 Interns are eligible for a stipend of $700 a week.
 Virtual/remote interns should have reliable access to a computer and internet connection.

 Applications must be submitted through the Smithsonian Online Academic Appointments system (SOLAA).
-Applicants should select “Smithsonian Libraries and Archives” as the unit and the “Smithsonian Libraries and Archives Education” as the program.
+Applicants should select “Smithsonian Libraries and Archives” as the unit and the “Smithsonian Libraries and Archives Education”.

 The following items must be included and uploaded into the SOLAA system as part of your application:

 - Essay of 500 to 1,000 words describing your learning objectives, qualifications, and career aspirations and how they relate to this internship